Blog

 Impact of Climate Change on Antibiotic Resistance

-Each year, it is estimated that there are over 2 million antibiotic resistant infections that occur in the United States alone.
-Of these antibiotic resistant infections, about 23,000 result in fatalities.1 A major driving force in the development of antibiotic-resistant bacteria is the rising consumption and overuse of antibiotics 7, and it is estimated that by 2050, the number of deaths due to antibiotic-resistant bacteria will increase to 10 million people.4 That being said, these predictions do not take into account a recent study which has found that a rise in temperature and population density are also major factors of bacteria developing antibiotic resistance, posing a great threat to the medical community.
+Each year, it is estimated that there are over 2 million antibiotic-resistant infections in the United States alone.
+Of these, approximately 23,000 infections result in fatalities [1].
+A major driving force behind the rise of antibiotic-resistant bacteria is the increasing consumption and overuse of antibiotics [7], and it is estimated that by 2050, the number of deaths due to antibiotic resistance could reach 10 million annually [4].
+However, these projections often overlook an important factor: climate change.
+A recent study has found that rising temperatures and increasing population density are significant contributors to the development of antibiotic resistance, representing an escalating threat to global public health.

-This recent study, published in “Nature”, discusses a direct correlation between increased bacteria antibiotic resistance with increased population density and the growing threat of global warming.6 The authors of the paper investigated how the resistances of three common types of bacteria—Escherichia coli, Klebsiella pneumoniae, and Staphylococcus aureus—respond when temperature and population density are changed.
-What they discovered was an association between increased local temperature and increased antibiotic resistance (Fig 1).
+This recent study, published in Nature, demonstrates a direct correlation between antibiotic resistance, population density, and the accelerating pace of global warming [6].
+The researchers examined how resistance in three common bacterial pathogens: Escherichia coli, Klebsiella pneumoniae, and Staphylococcus aureus, changes in response to shifts in temperature and population density.
+They found a clear association between increased local temperatures and higher rates of antibiotic resistance (Fig. 1).

 Figure 1: Antibiotic resistance increases with increasing temperature.
 (A) A heatmap of mean normalized antibiotic resistance for E. coli for all antibiotics across the USA.
-(B) A heatmap of 30-year average minimum temperature (oC) across the USA.5
+(B) A heatmap of 30-year average minimum temperature (oC) across the USA [5].

 Figure 2: Data collected by NASA and NOAA (United States), Japanese Meteorological Agency (Japan), and the Met Office Hadley Center (United Kingdom) from 1880 to 2014 show similar trends in global temperature.
-All four recorded a rapid warming trend in the last decade.8
+All four recorded a rapid warming trend in the last decade [8].

 Benjamin Linetsky is a student at Biomedical Engineering Student at Hofstra University and was a summer intern at Emery Pharma.